voipnuggets/flux-generator/README.md

 ## API Integration

-The application provides an API that can be used with third-party UIs like Open WebUI.
+The application provides an image generation API that can be used with third-party UIs like Open WebUI.
 Check this tutorial for Open WebUI integration instructions:
 [Tutorial](https://voipnuggets.com/2025/02/18/flux-generator-local-image-generation-on-apple-silicon-with-open-webui-integration-using-flux-llm/
 )